ALRW/dayAsADev/courseSections/section7.md

 Where do I start?!!
 -------------------

 Ok so we have our starting requirements, but maybe you're thinking "*how am I going to get from the simple page with a bit of text to a pristine looking webpage?*" :confused: that is to say, this looks like a rather large jump in task size.
 This is a common theme for developers so it is worth discussing now.
 A developer produces the best results when faced with a small narrowly defined piece of work.
 However, we live in the real world and as this task demonstrates we need to be able to deliver.
-So the first task when receiving stories or requirements like the above is to break them down into small tasks that you can easily reason about.
+So mentally we need to break down the work into smaller bite-size chunks that we can easily reason about and therefore complete.

-You may have heard developers talk about **Front end** and **Back end** - the terminology may sound a little dodgy but this is an example of this kind of seperation that allows us to reason about seperate parts of the same task.
+You may have heard developers talk about **Front end** and **Back end** - the terminology may sound a little dodgy but this is an example of this kind of *breaking down* that allows us to reason about seperate parts of the same task.
 Concretely, you have already done both front-end and back end development.
 When you created your ruby program:

 ```ruby
 get '/' do